Close Menu

 Watch the webinar: Zylo co-founder Ben Pippenger hosted independent SAM experts to discuss the evolving role of software asset management in organizations experiencing significant growth in the use of SaaS and other subscription software

-Why is Software Asset Management (SAM) Needed?
+Why Is Software Asset Management (SAM) Needed?

 “Software asset management is the people, processes, and technology that makes up the acquisition of your software assets, the management of deployment, all the way through the retirement of those assets, as well as just the ongoing validation of the assets that you have across your enterprise,” says Rich Reyes.
 He leads software advisory solutions as an executive vice president at Connor Consulting in San Francisco.